supperhellokitty20/website/README.md

 * Add more detail to About page

-* Add js and data to projects page
+* Add data to projects page

-* Add footer to each page